biscotty666/BB2/Spaces/ObsPKMClass/Chapters/Chapter 2.md

 You may return to your notes when you gain more information or insight relating to the topic.

-You may want to add metatdata.
+You may want to add metadata.

 Don't get too obsessed with the size.
 Just keep in mind that broad topics are for other types of notes (mocs or production notes)